-Astronauts ready for China's longest space mission yet
+China's longest space mission launches

 - China is pressing ahead with ambitious space plans

-(CNN)China is preparing for its longest-ever crewed space mission, with a spacecraft carrying two astronauts expected to lift off Monday, according to state media.

-The Shenzhou-11 "heavenly vessel" will blast off from the Jiuquan Satellite Launch Center in the Gobi Desert at 7:30 a.m.
-(7:30 p.m.
-Sunday ET), state broadcaster CCTV said Sunday.
+(CNN)China's Shenzhou 11 "heavenly vessel" launched Monday (7:30 p.m.
+Sunday ET) from Jiuquan Satellite Launch Center in the Gobi Desert.
+The launch was shown on state broadcaster CCTV.

-On board will be two astronauts -- Jing Haipeng and Chen Dong.
+This is China's longest-ever crewed space mission.
+On board are two astronauts -- Jing Haipeng and Chen Dong.
 They will dock with the Tiangong-2 space lab, which was launched last month.

 Jing and Chen will remain in space for a total of 33 days, with 30 of those spent conducting experiments related to medicine, physics and biology in the space lab.